AdRoll/baker/README.md

 single nor double).
 The maximum number of fields is hard-coded by the `LogLineNumFields` constant which is 3000.
-100 extra fields can be stored at runtime in a `LogLine` (also hardcoded with `NumFieldsBaker`), these extra fields are a fast way to exchange between filters and/or outputs but they are neither handled during `Parsing` (i.e `LogLine.Parse`) nor serialization (`LogLine.ToText`).
+100 extra fields can be stored at runtime in a `LogLine` (also hardcoded with `NumFieldsBaker`), these extra fields are a fast way to exchange data between filters and/or outputs but they are neither handled during `Parsing` (i.e `LogLine.Parse`) nor serialization (`LogLine.ToText`).

 If the hardcoded values for `LogLineNumFields` and `NumFieldsBaker` do not suit